 Dr. Roumena Georgieva is an accomplished violinist with an international solo performing career spanning five decades.
-At the age of 23, she became the youngest and first female concertmaster with the Bulgarian National Radio Symphony Orchestra.
-She also held the position of concertmaster and soloist with the famous Ladies’ Chamber Orchestra of Bulgaria, and toured many times with both orchestras in throughout Europe, as well as performing as a soloist with the symphony orchestras of Rome, Milan, Berlin, Leipzig, and Thessalonica.
+At the age of 23, she became the youngest female Concertmaster with the Bulgarian National Radio Symphony Orchestra.
+She also held the position of Concertmaster and Soloist with the famous Ladies’ Chamber Orchestra of Bulgaria and toured many times with both orchestras in throughout Europe, as well as performing as a soloist with the symphony orchestras of Rome, Milan, Berlin, Leipzig, and Thessalonica.

 Since her arrival in the United States in 1997, Dr. Georgieva has performed as Assistant Concertmaster with the Northbrook Symphony Orchestra and the Lake Shore Symphony Orchestra in Chicago, the South Dakota Symphony Orchestra, the Paducah Symphony Orchestra in Kentucky, the Southern Illinois Symphony Orchestra, and as a Concertmaster with the Georgia State University Symphony Orchestra in Atlanta.